TPA HISTORY

 • Officials at Range Officer, Judge and National Judge levels

-• For pistol events, PA is the conduit in Australia to international competition, World Championships, Oceania Shooting Federation Championships, Olympic Games and Commonwealth Games through its affiliation with SA and the AOC.
+• For pistol events, TPA is the conduit in Australia to international competition, World Championships, Oceania Shooting Federation Championships, Olympic Games and Commonwealth Games through its affiliation with SA and the AOC.

 • National Referee Council (NRC).
 The NRC is responsible for the accreditation of Range Officers and Judges, and the development and implementation of rules for competitions.